apecloud/kubeblocks/docs/user_docs/cli/kbcli_options.md

+---
-## kbcli options
+title: kbcli options
+---

-Print the list of flags inherited by all commands
+Print the list of flags inherited by all commands.

 ```
 kbcli options [flags]